top of page

 KettleWink, Curio Film&Music and the Creative Space Machine are places to explore all that is creative in music and film.
 The boundaries of this universe are yet to be fully explored

-Challenging the osmotic line between reality and fantasy.
+challenging the osmotic line between reality and fantasy.